 purpose that He had prepared from all eternity.
 These are works that God

-wants us to do, not works that we want to do for God.
+wants us to do, not works that we want to do for Him.
 The difference between

 these two is astronomical.
 There are those who avail themselves to God but